SkyMoonIndustries/SkyMenu/README.md

 # SkyMenu
-Menu for managing services and project in Raspberry Pi
+Menu for managing services and projects in Raspberry Pi